EaseUS VideoKit

-AAC vs M4A | What is the Difference in 2023?
+AAC vs M4A | What is the Difference in 2024?

 AAC and M4A are standard audio file formats.
-You may have several music tracks in your library with any of these formats, and you never noticed before.
+You may have several music tracks in your library with any of these formats, and you have never noticed them before.
 The problem is that people tend to mix these two formats.
-Nevertheless, there are differences.
-AAC is an encoding mechanism that creates an enhanced audio experience with a minimal footprint.
-The M4A file extension is combined with AAC to represent audio files stored on this encoding system.

 m4a vs aac